 As a online marketplace, Etsy generates revenue growth both by growing the number of buyers using the platform and how much each of those buyers spends.

 Over the last two years the number of Etsy's active buyers, a key usage metric for the company, grew 27.4% annually to 94.1 million users.
 This is a fast growth for a consumer internet company.

 In Q3 the company added 4.74 million active buyers, translating to a 5.31% growth year on year.

 Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Etsy it a function of how much its users spend on the platform and what is Etsy's take rate (cut) from each transaction.

-Etsy’s ARPU growth has been decent over the last two years, averaging 8.62%.
-The ability to increase price while still growing its user base shows the value of Etsy’s platform.
-This quarter, ARPU grew 6.56% year on year, reaching $6.22 for each of the active buyers.
+Etsy’s ARPU growth has been almost flat over the last two years, averaging 2.8% quarterly.
+The ability to maintain ARPU while growing its user base shows the stable value of Etsy’s platform.
+This quarter, ARPU grew 6.02% year on year, reaching $6.31 for each of the active buyers.

 User Acquisition Efficiency

 Unlike enterprise software that is typically sold by sales teams, consumer internet businesses like Etsy grow by a combination of product virality, paid advertisement or incentives.